Gozo: Air

 An airstrip for fixed-wing aircraft on Gozo was proposed in the 1990s, but rejected for environmental reasons.

-In June 2013: "The government intends to issue a call for expressions of interest for the operation of a scheduled air service between Malta and Gozo."
+In June 2013 the government announced a plan "to issue a call for expressions of interest for the operation of a scheduled air service between Malta and Gozo".

-Transportation
+Transportation within Gozo

 On foot

 Many of the distances within villages are negligible and some of the roads are fairly quiet to walk along.
 However, there is often heavy traffic in the capital, Victoria and between Victoria and Mġarr.
 There is also a footpath network, although the paths require good shoes and are not always clearly marked on the ground.
 There are longer distances if travelling between different villages, ranging from 1 to 5 km from one village to the next.

 By bus

-Although Arriva ceased to operate in Gozo and Malta in January 2014, their old vehicles are still being utilised and most routes remain the same, although there have been some amendments and additions.
-The most noticeable change at the moment is that the discrepancy between resident and non-resident fares has been abolished with all passengers now paying €2 for a 2-hour ticket in summer and €1.50 for the same ticket in winter, although other fares apply for the Tallinja Card holders.
-However as from October 2022, riding a bus in both Malta and Gozo has become free.
+Although Arriva ceased to operate in Gozo and Malta in January 2014, their old vehicles have been retired since 2016 and most routes remain the same, although there have been some amendments and additions.
+The most noticeable change at the moment is that the discrepancy between resident and non-resident fares has been abolished with all passengers now paying €2.50 for a 2-hour ticket, although other fares apply for the Tallinja Card holders.
+However, as from October 2022, riding a bus in both Malta and Gozo has become free for residents of Malta.
+The Explorer Card is valid for 7-days, costs 35€ and gives you unlimited travel by bus.
+The user can hop on and off anytime and has some benefits like cheaper Tallinja bikes.